AI Engineer Europe 2026: Quality, Speed and Open Source – Three Routes to the Future of Software Development

 The 'Lethal Trifecta' (Palo Alto Networks)

-For comparison (from Steinberger's presentation):
+For comparison (from Steinberger's talk):

 ProjectTimeframeCVEs / AdvisoriesRate